beyarkay/masters-thesis/src/03_lit_review.md

 (subsection \ref{glove-based-gesture-recognition}) as the subject of this thesis is a glove-based system for gesture recognition.
 Subsection
-\ref{vision--and-wiki-based-gesture-recognition} will cover other means of gesture recognition that do not use a physical glove of some sort.
-Finally, subsection \ref{applications-of-gesture-recognition} will discuss how gesture recognition has been used over the decades and how that has affected its development.
+\ref{vision--and-wiki-based-gesture-recognition} will cover other means of gesture recognition that do not use a physical glove of some sort, namely vision-based and WiFi-based.
+Finally, subsection
+\ref{applications-of-gesture-recognition} will discuss how gesture recognition has been used over the decades and how that has affected its development.

 There are many different mechanical and electrical technologies involved.
 These will be given a brief explanation when they are first mentioned in a section,